Seudah shlishit: Practices

-According to Halakha, the meal is to be eaten in the afternoon.
-It is usually the smallest of the three meals, often consisting of foods such as salads, herring, and gefilte fish in Ashkenazi custom and tuna, harissa, and fruits in Mizrachi and Sephardi customs.
+According to Jewish law (Halakha), the meal is to be eaten in the afternoon.
+It is usually the smallest of the three meals, often consisting of foods such as salads, herring, and gefilte fish in Ashkenazi custom and tuna, harissa, and fruits in Mizrahi and Sephardi customs.
 According to the Arba'ah Turim, it is also to be eaten on Jewish holidays.